arielsalvo/cli_parse_guide/cli_parsing.md

 - Used with the `when` clause to conditionally run other tasks or roles
 - Configuration and operational state compliance checking used with the `assert` module
 - Used with the `template` module to generate reports about configuration and operational state information
-- Generate device commands or configuration when used with templates and `command` of `config` modules
+- Generate host, device or platform commands or configuration when used with templates and `command` or `config` modules
 - Suppliment native facts information when used along side current platform `facts` modules
 - Populate the Ansible inventory or a CMDB with new structured data